-In 2016 nearly half of Uganda’s population were under the age of 14, making it the youngest country in the world after Niger.
+In 2016 nearly half of Uganda’s population were under the age of 14.
+No doubt, this made it the youngest country in the world after Niger.

-The Christians are 66% while the Muslim are about 16%.
+The Christians are 66% while the Muslims are about 16%.
 The others are atheist or belong to traditional religions.
-There are small minorities that practice Hinduism and Judaism.
+Nonetheless, there are small minorities that practice Hinduism and Judaism.

 Way of life:

 Generally visitors to Uganda will find people to be relaxed and friendly.
 Thus the normal way of greeting is by shaking hands.
-It is considered rude not to greet a person properly.
-Although it is a taboo to rush into asking a question, most people will know ‘Hello’, but the Swahili ‘Jambo’ is also used.
+It should be noted that it is rude not to greet a person properly.
+Although it is a taboo to rush into asking a question, most people will know ‘Hello’.
+But the Swahili ‘Jambo’ is also used.
 Casual dress is usually worn for most occasions in the daytime or evening.

 Ugandans have a socially conservative culture.
-It is best to avoid expressing emotions or affection in public.
-Showing anger is also frowned on, so one should try to keep calm in frustrating situations.
+Overall, it is best to avoid expressing emotions or affection in public.
+Showing anger is also frowned on.
+Hence one should try to keep calm in annoying situations.

-Drug abuse is illegal and widely condemned, the same as homosexuality.
+Drug abuse is illegal and widely condemned.
+Equally unacceptable is homosexuality.

-Since 1992, photography has been allowed in all areas with the exception of airports or military installations.
-However, some areas are still sensitive and it is advisable to take local advice.
+Since 1992, photography has been allowed in all areas with the exception of airports. police and military installations.
+However, some areas like government buildings are still sensitive and it is advisable to take local advice.

 Commercial photographers should consult the Ministry of Information for a permit.

-Some local people have no problem to have their photos taken while others will get extremely mad.
+Some local people have no problem to have their photos taken.
+But others will get extremely mad.
 Kindly ask before taking anybody’s photo.

 English is the official language.
-Swahili, Luganda and other Bantu languages are widely spoken especially in central, eastern and western Uganda.
+In addition, Luganda and other Bantu languages are widely spoken especially in central, eastern and western Uganda.
 On the whole, Swahili is spoken throughout the country.

 Uganda has a tropical climate.
-Temperatures range from 21-25°C (70- 77°F) apart from the mountainous areas, which are much cooler; the top of Mount Rwenzori is often covered with snow.
+By and large, temperatures range from 21-25°C (70- 77°F) In contrast, the mountainous areas are much cooler.
+For example the top of Mount Rwenzori is often covered with snow.
 Whereas the region around Muhavura and Mgahinga mountains are always cold.

-The hottest months are December to February.
-Evenings can be chilly after the heat of the day with temperatures around 12- 16ºC (54-61°F).
+The hottest months of the year are December to February.
+For the most part, evenings can be chilly after the heat of the day.
+Temperatures can be around 12- 16ºC (54-61°F).

 Apart from the dry area in the north east, most regions in Uganda have an annual rainfall of between 1,000mm and 2,000mm.

-There is heavy rain between March and May and between October and November.
-During these months, road travel can become difficult in some parts of the country.
+There is heavy rain between March and May.
+And between October and November.
+During these months, roads can be difficult in some parts of the country.

-The best time for gorilla trekking is during the dry seasons- between January and February and June to September.
+The best time for gorilla trekking is during the dry seasons.
+This is between January and February and June to September.

 Light clothes are good.
-However for the evenings, a warm cover-up for the evenings are advised.
-Take a pair of good walking shoes or boots for forest trekking.
-Long-sleeved tops protect against mosquitoes.
+However for the evenings, a warm cover-up is advised.
+It is better to take a pair of good walking shoes or boots for nature walks and forest trekking.
+Also, long-sleeved tops protect against mosquitoes.

-If you’re planning to go to mountainous areas, be sure to take warm clothing, as temperatures drop substantially.
+Since temperatures drop substantially in mountainous areas, be sure to take warm clothing,

-White clothes won’t stay white for long with Uganda’s red dust roads, so go for darker colors.
+White clothes won’t stay clean for long because of the red dust roads.
+So go for darker colors.

-Travelers can also pick up bargains at second-hand clothes markets in Kampala, Jinja and Fort Portal, which sell trousers and boots.
+Travelers can also pick up bargains at second-hand clothes markets in Kampala.
+Jinja and Fort Portal also sell new and used clothes, jackets and boots.

 The Landscapes and Mountains

 The mountainous regions include the Rwenzori Mountains.
 These mountains of the moon run along the border with the Democratic Republic of Congo.
-The Virunga Mountains are located in Kigezi on the border with Rwanda and the DRC.
+However, the Virunga Mountains are located in Kigezi.
+This is still on the border with the DRC and Rwanda.

-An extinct volcano, Mount Elgon, straddles the border with Kenya.
+An extinct volcano namely Mountain Elgon, lies on the border with Kenya.

 The varied landscapes include tropical forest, a semi-desert area in the northeast and the arid plains of the Karamoja.
-The heavily populated Buganda hills and the rolling savannah of Acholi are quite scenic.
+The hills in central Uganda are quite scenic.
 The rolling savannah in the north is beautiful.
-Bunyoro, Toro and Ankole Kingdoms have picturesque farm land and tea plantations.
+Bunyoro, Toro and Ankole Kingdoms have grand farmland and tea plantations.

 Lake Victoria and the River Nile

 The capital city, Kampala, lies on the shores of Lake Victoria.
-This is the largest lake in Africa and second-largest freshwater lake in the world.
+Infact, this is the largest lake in Africa.
+Furthermore, it is the second largest freshwater lake in the world.
 Jinja town on the lake, is considered to be the starting point of the River Nile.
-The river traverses much of the country northwards.
+The river traverses much of the country towards the north.

-Whether you prefer gorilla tracking and a combination of other activities, all is possible!
+Whether you prefer gorilla tracking and a combination of other activities, all can be done!

 |Area||241,038 sq km (93,065 sq miles)|